Plastic pollution: United States

+In the beginning of 2024, 12 states and at least 500 municipalities had some kind of plastic bag ban.
+Three state bans and two city bans alone reduced the amount of plastic bags used in one year approximately by 6 billion.

 In 2009, Washington University in St. Louis became the first university in the United States to ban the sale of plastic, single-use water bottles.

 In 2009, the District of Columbia required all businesses that sell food or alcohol to charge an additional 5 cents for each carryout plastic or paper bag.

 In 2011 and 2013, Kauai, Maui and Hawaii prohibit non-biodegradable plastic bags at checkout as well as paper bags containing less than 40 percent recycled material.
 In 2015, Honolulu was the last major county approving the ban.

 In 2015, California prohibited large stores from providing plastic bags, and if so a charge of $0.10 per bag and has to meet certain criteria.

-In 2016, Illinois adopted the legislation and established “Recycle Thin Film Friday” in effort toe reclaim used thin-film plastic bags and encourage reusable bags.
+In 2016, Illinois adopted the legislation and established "Recycle Thin Film Friday" in effort toe reclaim used thin-film plastic bags and encourage reusable bags.

 In 2019, the state New York banned single use plastic bags and introduced a 5-cent fee for using single use paper bags.
 The ban will enter into force in 2020.
 This will not only reduce plastic bag usage in New York state (23 billion every year until now), but also eliminate 12 million barrels of oil used to make plastic bags used by the state each year.

 The state of Maine ban Styrofoam (polystyrene) containers in May 2019.

 In 2019 the Giant Eagle retailer became the first big US retailer that committed to completely phase out plastic by 2025.
 The first step – stop using single use plastic bags – will begun to be implemented already on January 15, 2020.

 In 2019, Delaware, Maine, Oregon and Vermont enacted on legislation.
 Vermont also restricted single-use straws and polystyrene containers.

-In 2019, Connecticut imposed a $0.10 charge on single-use plastic bags at point of sale, and is going to ban them on July 1, 2021.
+In 2019, Connecticut imposed a $0.10 charge on single-use plastic bags at point of sale, and is going to ban them on 1 July 2021.

 Vanuatu

-On July 30, 2017, Vanuatu's Independence Day, made an announcement of stepping towards the beginning of not using plastic bags and bottles.
-Making it one of the first Pacific nations to do so and will start banning the importation of single-use plastic bottles and bags.
+On 30 July 2017, Vanuatu's Independence Day, made an announcement of stepping towards the beginning of not using plastic bags and bottles.
+This made it one of the first Pacific nations to do so and will start banning the importation of single-use plastic bottles and bags.